-Partitioned CRLs MUST contain an Issuing Distribution Point extension.
-The distributionPoint field of the Issuing Distribution Point extension MUST be present.
+Partitioned CRLs MUST contain a criticalan Issuing Distribution Point extension and MUST populate the.
+The distributionPoint field of that the Issuing Distribution Point extension MUST be present.
 Additionally, the fullName field of the DistributionPointName value MUST be present, and its value MUST conform to the following requirements:

-- If a Certificate within the scope of the CRL contains a CRL Distribution Points extension, then at least one of the uniformResourceIdentifiers in the CRL Distribution Points's fullName field MUST be included in the fullName field of the CRL's Issuing Distribution Point extension.
+- 1. If a Certificate within the scope of the CRL contains a CRL Distribution Points extension, then at least one of the uniformResourceIdentifiers in the CRL Distribution Points's fullName field MUST be included in the fullName field of the CRL's Issuing Distribution Point extension.
 The encoding of the uniformResourceIdentifier value in the Issuing Distribution Point extension SHALL be byte-for-byte identical to the encoding used in the Certificate's CRL Distribution Points extension. - 2.
 Other GeneralNames of type uniformResourceIdentifier MAY be included. - 3.
 Non-uniformResourceIdentifier GeneralName types MUST NOT be included.